TomSssM/MyCodewars/3) Task Challanges.md

 As you can see, tortoise meets hare at node with the value of 1.
 Unfortunately for our task this information is not enough.
 Floyd's algorithm is good at detecting a cycle, but it doesn't tell us which node in the linked list causes that cycle.
-Look at our example, tortoise met hare 1, but node with the value of 1 didn't cause that cycle, 2 did.
-But how do we find the 2?
+Look at our example, tortoise met hare at 1, but the node with the value of 1 didn't cause that cycle, 2 did.
+But how do we find that 2?

 That is where the last step of the algorithm comes in, here it is.
 Once tortoise meets hare at some node we need to do the following: